If you’re looking for a quick dinner with restaurant quality flavor, Ling Ling Fried Rice will be a hit with the whole family!

 With the launch of the new Ling Ling Fried Rice products, Ling Ling offered me the chance to test out two varieties of my choice in this sponsored post.

 My local Jewel grocery store had them in the freezer section (there are five flavors to choose from), so my daughter and I picked out the Japanese style Yakiniku Beef and Japanese style Yakitori Chicken.

 The Yakitori Chicken contains white chicken meat along with flavorful rice, fire roasted corn, carrots, leeks, peas, edamame, and red bell pepper.

 The Yakiniku Beef is marinated in garlic, ginger and soy with long grain rice, green beans, yellow carrots & red bell pepper.

 There are two pouches in each box, so I figured these would be filling and fast to make when we were limited on time some night.
 As it happened, that night came quickly!
 With exactly an hour between getting home from after-camp activities and having to run out to pick up my son from a friend’s house (where he had already eaten), I had to get something prepared and eaten super quick.

-My daughter and I microwaved one pouch from each of the Ling Ling varieties, a few frozen veggie egg rolls, and whipped up some Egg Drop Soup while they were heating.
+My daughter and I microwaved one pouch from each of the Ling Ling varieties, a few frozen veggie egg rolls with sweet sauce, and whipped up some Egg Drop Soup while they were heating.
 Fifteen minutes later, when my husband got home from work, we were ready to eat.

 What I didn’t know until reading a little bit more is that Ling Ling uses a New Infusion Cooking Method for preparing their dishes.
 This means that each grain of rice is infused with Ling Ling signature sauces to bring out the flavor.
 I’m convinced!
 The rice truly did look and taste like something you might find at a restaurant.